redis/librdb/README.md

 If we only care about DB logical data-types, for example in order to export data to another framework, then we better register our callbacks at level2.

-Note, the set of handlers at Level1 get the data further parsed than the one "below it" at Level0.
-The same goes between Level2 and Level1 correspondingly.

 ### Handlers
 The **Handlers** represent a set of builtin or user-defined functions that will be called on the parsed data.
-Future plan to support built-in Handlers:
-* Convert RDB to JSON file handlers.
-* Convert RDB to RESP protocol handlers.
-* Memory Analyze (TODO)
+Currently, librdb supports 2 built-in Handlers that converts to JSON and RESSP and one extension to RESP handlers that in addition can play it against live server.

 It is possible to attach to parser more than one set of handlers at the same level.
 That is, for a given data at a given level, the parser will call each of the handlers that